HRG-Lab/aps2021-student-design-contest/README.md

 ![Components Layout](images/components_layed_out.jpg)

-This shows the fully-assembled Artemis in both the ULA and UCA configurations.
-Our GitHub repository contains all of our design files as well as the source code to Artemis, and the end of this report includes the Bill of Materials.
+This shows all of the components to Artemis layed out on a table.
+This GitHub repository contains all of our design files as well as the source code to Artemis, and the end of this report includes the Bill of Materials.
 The subsections that follow describe in detail the hardware and software components.

 ## Artemis Software

-Fill in with Artemis usage information.
+The Artemis Software toolkit is a forked version of the KerberosSDR example toolkit, tailored for the purpose of easing usage for end-users.

 ## Analog Components